-As a policy the old and existing equipment are being replaced with newer/energyefficient equipment.
-To become more energy efficient the processes are being reviewed andnecessary changes are being carried out wherever possible with a view to conserve and makeefficient use of energy.
+As a policy the Company is continuing with the process of replacement of old and existing equipment in a phased manner with newer/energy efficient equipment.
+To become more energy efficient manufacturing and other related processes are being reviewed and necessary changes are being carried out with a view to conserve and make efficient use of energy.

 The process of replacing incandescent bulbs with CFL/LED continues.
-The Companyiscontinuously replacing the traditional high gas consumption burners with more efficient economical burners which have reduced energy consumption.
-All the estates of the Company aremaking efforts to optimize machinery output resulting in power savings.
+The Company is continuously replacing the traditional high gas consumption burners with most energy efficient economical burners which has reduced energy consumption.
+All the estates of the Company are making efforts in optimizing machinery output resulting in reasonable power savings.

 (ii) The steps taken by the Company for utilizing alternate sources of energy:

-During the year under review no major steps were initiated for utilizing alternatesources of energy by your Company
+During the year under review no major steps were initiated for utilizing alternate source of energy by the Company.